sbkashif/gRASPA_job_tracker/README.md

 - **Database Source**: Local path or URL to download the database
 - **Batch Splitting Strategy**: Choose from alphabetical, size-based, random, or custom_alphabetical
 - **SLURM Settings**: Account, partition, time limits, and other SLURM parameters
+- **Load Dependencies**: Paths to required software dependencies like gRASPA and PACMOF2
 - **Script Paths**: Paths to your custom scripts
 - **Force field and simulation parameters**: Paths to forcefield files and parameters for gRASPA simulations
 - **Job Tracking**: Options for tracking job status and resubmitting failed jobs